Need To Know: Eating Disorders

-In the U.S., up to 24 million people, or 8% of the population, suffer from an eating disorder, most often women between the ages of 12 and 35.
-However, many cases are likely not to be reported.
+In the U.S., up to 30 million people suffer from an eating disorder, often women between the ages of 12 and 35.
+Plus, 13% of women over age 50 engage in eating disorder behaviors, too.
+However, many cases likely go unreported.

 What is Anorexia Nervosa?

-Most often the person has an intense fear of becoming fat and has a distorted view of their body image even if they are already underweight.
-They will typically deny there is a problem even when it is evident to all that it is serious.
+Most often the person with an eating disorder has an intense fear of becoming fat and has a distorted view of their body image even if they are already underweight.
+Someone will typically deny there is a problem even when it is evident to all that it is serious.
 They can undergo quite sudden personality and mood swings.